zama-ai/concrete-ml/docs/deep-learning/fhe_assistant.md

 **Error message**: `this [N]-bit value is used as an input to a table lookup`

 **Cause**: This error can occur when `rounding_threshold_bits` is not used and accumulated intermediate values in the computation exceed 16 bits.
+To pinpoint the model layer that causes the error, Concrete ML provides the [bitwidth_and_range_report](../references/api/concrete.ml.quantization.quantized_module.md#method-bitwidth_and_range_report) helper function.
+To use this function, the model must be compiled first so that it can be [simulated](fhe_assistant.md#simulation).

 **Possible solutions**: